Interstellarkai/mern-stack-course/README.md

 NodeJS and Express - Backend Server \
 ReactJS - FrontEnd

-WebApp is currently hosted locally only
+WebApp is currently hosted locally only.
+Currently working on hosting it on MongoDB Realm